 Programs Under 90 Days:

-US citizens participating in a study abroad program in Italy over the summer will not need to apply for a visa as all summer programs are under 90 days.
+US citizens participating in a study abroad program in Italy over the summer will not need to apply for a visa as all summer programs are under 90 days, however, you may be required to register with the European Travel Information Authorization System (ETIAS).
+More information regarding the ETIAS registration process and timeline will be provided upon admittance to your program.
 Please keep the following immigration requirements in mind:

 Programs Over 90 Days: